mongodb/docs/REVIEWING.md

 Contributions to the set of documents in this repository can receive reviews from one or both of the following types of reviews:

 1. A **copy review**, which focuses on information structure and wording; typically performed by a MongoDB Documentation Team member
-2. A **technical review**, which addresses code snippets and the technical correctness of prose; typically performed by a MongoDB engineer.
+2. A **technical review**, which addresses code snippets and the technical correctness of prose, typically performed by a MongoDB engineer.

+# Which Types of Changes for which to Request a Technical Review

+- When the PR changes include code snippets.
+- When the PR changes include release notes, breaking changes, or upgrading versions.
+- To get alignment on specific wording of descriptions of technical information, especially for new features.
+- If in doubt, request a technical review.

+# What to Review

 See the following sections for reviewer expectations for each type of pull request (PR) review:

 ## Copy Review

-Review the structure, wording, and flow of the information in the PR, and correct it if necessary.

-### What to Review

-- Wording
+A typical copy review consists of the following checks:

+- Wording, including grammar and spelling
 - Page structure
-- Technical content to the extent of the reviewer’s understanding.
+- Technical content to the extent of the reviewer's understanding
-- Whether the PR fulfills the Acceptance Criteria described in the linked JIRA ticket.
+- Whether the PR fulfills the Acceptance Criteria described in the linked JIRA ticket

 ### What Not to Review

-Nothing is completely off-limits to a copy review of a PR -- if you notice a technical issue, it's best to call it out early.
+Nothing is entirely off-limits to a copy review of a PR -- if you notice a technical issue, it's best to call it out early.
-Copy reviewers should constrain their reviews to content within the scope of the JIRA ticket, or otherwise create PRs to address anything unrelated.
+Copy reviewers should constrain their reviews to content within the scope of the JIRA ticket or otherwise create PRs to address anything unrelated.

 ## Technical Review

-Review the technical accuracy and completeness of a PR and correct it if necessary.

-### What to Review
+A typical technical review consists of the following checks:

+- Technical accuracy
+- Release notes, breaking changes, and upgrading pages; ensure the technical claims are correct.
-- Code snippets; ensure the code is idiomatic and that all technical claims are correct. e.g. ("To create a `Foo`, use the `Bar.createFoo()` method")
+- Code snippets: ensure the code is idiomatic and that all technical claims are correct. e.g. ("To create a `Foo`, use the `Bar.createFoo()` method")
 - Problematic explanations that could trip up users who try to follow the documentation.

 ### What Not to Review

 While we welcome any recommendations on wording and structure, avoid blocking approval based on any copy edits.
-Please entrust the author to make the writing decisions based on style guidelines and team-specific writing conventions, and to create PRs to address anything they deem outside the technical review scope.
+Please entrust the author to make the writing decisions based on style guidelines and team-specific writing conventions and to create PRs to address anything they deem outside the technical review scope.

 - Wording of sentences, although corrections to technical claims are welcome
 - Structure of the page